-The LIRE (Lucene Image REtrieval) library provides a simple way to retrieve images and photos based on their color and texture characteristics.
+LIRE: Lucene Image RetrievalLIRE is a Java library that provides a simple way to retrieve images and photos based on their color and texture characteristics.
 LIRE creates a Lucene index of image features for content based image retrieval (CBIR).
-Furthermore, simple methods for searching the index and result browsing are provided by LIRE.
-The LIRE library and the LIRE Demo application - as well as all the source - are available under the GNU GPL license.
+Easy to use methods for searching the index and result browsing are provided by LIRE.
+The LIRE library and the demo application - as well as all the test and development source - are available under the GNU GPL license.

 Features OverviewLIRE works on platforms supporting Java 1.7 and has been tested on Windows and Linux.
 Test it on a million images with the web demo.

 LIRE comes without secrets.
 All the state of the art algorithms are available in source.

 Well known and well performing local and global features are integrated.

 Using approximate search LIRE scales well to millions of images.

 Take control over every step in the process, tinker with extraction, indexing and search.

 You need a search server?
 There is a plugin for the popular Apache Solr search server.